ignadv1986/Comprehensive-NGS-Technical-Manual/01_NGS_Foundations_&_Pre-processing/04_sequencing_QC.md

 # Sequencing Data QC

+After sequencing, it is critical to perform quality control (QC) to verify that the data meets the expected coverage and to identify issues that may affect downstream analysis.

 ## Sequence Depth VS Coverage

 While  specific sequence depth and coverage (see the [experimental design](./02_experimental_design.md) section of this repo for more details on this) are defined during experimental design, it is important to check if they have been achieved once the run is over.